An SMSF lets you take control of your superannuation and gives you flexibility.

 All SMSFs are required to pay an annual supervisory levy to the ATO and will need to pay for a yearly independent audit.
 Many SMSF trustees also pay for additional help in such areas as:

-• Accounting services for the preparation of financial statements, annual returns and fund administration;
+- Accounting services for the preparation of financial statements, annual returns and fun administration;

-• Valuation fees for unlisted SMSF’s assets, such as real property.
+- Valuation fees for unlisted SMSF assets, such as real property.

-This list is not exhaustive, and you may pay more fees in an SMSF than you would in another superannuation fund.
-Considering the advantages and costs of running an SMSF is an important step in your potential SMSF journey!
+This list is not exhaustive, and you may pay more fees in an SMSF that you would in another superannuation fund.
+Considering the advantages and costs of running an SMSF is an important step in your potential SMSF journey.